funkhaus/fuxt/README.md

 1. In CloudFlare, click "+ Add Site" (top left of screen).
     1. When it asks for DNS entries, you'll want to set two CNAME's pointing to the "DNS Target" shown in Heroku (mentioned in Step 1).
 One CNAME for `www` and one CNAME set to `@`, which CloudFlare will then auto apply "CNAME Flattening", which is good.
 [See here for more](https://thoughtbot.com/blog/set-up-cloudflare-free-ssl-on-heroku).
     1. Add an A-RECORD for your API backend, which is the WordPress install hosted on Flywheel.
 Generally you want this to be `api.your-site.com`.
-1. Setting up `www.` redirects in CloudFlare:
+1. Setting up `www.` and force SSL redirects in CloudFlare.
+You want two rules:
     1. Click 'Page Rules'.
     1. Click 'Add a rule'.
     1. Match the URL to `*www.your-site.com/*`.
-    1. select 'Forwarding URL' from the dropdown menu.
+        1. Select 'Forwarding URL' from the dropdown menu.
         1. Choose '301 - Permanent Redirect'.
         1. Set the redirect URL to `https://your-site.com/$2`.
+    1. Match the URL to `http://your-site.com/*`
+        1. Select 'Forwarding URL' from the dropdown menu.
+        1. Choose '301 - Permanent Redirect'.
+        1. Set the redirect URL to `https://your-site.com/$1`.
 1. In Flywheel, add a new primary domain, this should match the CloudFlare entry you set above, probably `api.your-site.com`.
     1. Setup the free SSL on Flywheel, and then make sure "Force SSL" is turned on under Advanced.
     1. Be sure to turn off Privacy mode in Flywheel.